NVIDIA/grace-cpu-benchmarking-guide/src/developer/cpudetect.md

 ## CPU Hardware Capabilities

 To make your binaries more portable across various Arm64 CPUs, you can use Arm64 hardware capabilities to determine the available instructions at runtime.
-For example, a CPU core compliant with Armv8.4 must support dot-product, but dot-products are optional in Armv8.2 and Armv8.3.
-A developer wanting to build an application or library that can detect the supported instructions in runtime, can follow this example:
+For example, a CPU core that is compliant with Armv8.4 must support a dot-product, but dot-products are optional in Armv8.2 and Armv8.3.
+A developer who wants to build an application or library that can detect the supported instructions in runtime, can use this example:

 ```c
 #include<sys/auxv.h>